maruppih/EscapeRoomVR/README.md

 # EscapeRoomVR
-A Virtual Reality escape room developed for the Computer Graphics exam
+A Virtual Reality escape room developed for the Computer Graphics exam.
+The project was developed with Unity 2022.3.5f1 using C# scripting.
+The game consists of three main areas that can be unlocked by solving various puzzles in Virtual Reality.